 As social philosophy moved away from orphanages, foster care services were designed to provide a family home for each child.
 However, for some children, a residential facility was preferable if it had trained staff and could better address medical and behavioral needs than could be provided in a family home.
 Just as the Sisters stepped up to become a home for boys in 1909, they stepped up again in 1969, training their Sisters through advanced degrees in social work and hiring the best staff to care for children with severe emotional and behavioral challenges due to trauma, mental illness, abuse, or neglect.

 As a result of the 2006 loss of Medicaid funding for the residential care for children with mental health issues, the dynamics of the child population at Mount Saint Vincent changed.
-Today, children with the most severe mental health challenges are referred to the residential program.
-With more severe and complex diagnoses, the residential program is now one step below a psychiatric hospital.
-Children with less severe challenges attend the day treatment program.
+Children with the most severe mental health challenges were referred to the residential program.
+The residential program was one step below a psychiatric hospital with more severe and complex diagnoses.
+Children with less severe challenges attended the day treatment program.

 In 2009, Mount Saint Vincent took another big step by adopting the Neurosequential Model of Therapeutics (NMT), a developmentally sensitive approach to trauma treatment.
 This intuitive approach expands on innate human instincts and skills, including rhythmic and relational activities like rocking, soothing, and praising children.
 These actions are simple but have profound impacts on brain development.
 As the children begin to feel comfortable in a safe and stable environment, they can develop social skills and learn impulse control, eventually integrating back into society.